 In December 2025, Asian Law Caucus and our partners Sikh Coalition and Weil, Gotshal & Manges LLP filed a class-action lawsuit to prevent approximately 20,000 drivers who received the California Department of Motor Vehicle’s 60-day cancellation notice from losing their CDLs and livelihoods because of an expiration date issue.

 In March 2026, the court ordered the CA-DMV to allow affected drivers to immediately re-apply for CDLs and have these CDLs re-issued within a reasonable time but did not block the license cancellations scheduled for March 6.
-The CA-DMV is now accepting and processing CDL and DL applications on its website.
+The CA-DMV is now accepting CDL and Driver's License (DL) applications on its website but is not yet issuing non-domiciled CDLs.
 Please review the guidance under CDL Cancellations in California.
-We will continue to update this page once the state provides more details about this process.
+We will continue to update this page once there are new developments about this process.

 Frequently Asked Questions